ocaml/ocaml.org/data/tutorials/language/3ds_03_set.md

   end
 ```

-After assigning your newly-created module to the name
-`StringSet`, OCaml's toplevel displays the type signature of the module.
-In this case, it contains
-a large number of convenience functions for working with sets (for example `is_empty`
+After naming the newly-created module `StringSet`, OCaml's toplevel displays the module's signature.
+Since it contains a large number of functions, the output copied here is shortened for brevity (`...`).
-checks if the set is empty, `add` adds an element to the set, `remove`
-removes an element, and so on).

-This module also defines two types: `type elt = String.t`, representing
+This module also defines two types:
-the type of the elements, and `type t = Set.Make(String).t`, representing the type of
+- `type elt = string` for the elements, and
+- `type t = Set.Make(String).t` for the sets.
-the set itself.
-These types are used by many of
-the functions defined in this module.

-For example, the `add` function has the type `elt -> t -> t`, which means
-that it expects an element (a string) and a set of strings.
-Then it will return
-a set of strings.

 ## Creating a Set